Probability-turbulence divergence: A tunable allotaxonometric instrument for comparing heavy-tailed categorical distributions: Data, Code, and Supplementary Material

-\textbf{Normalized $n$-gram usage frequency on Twitter:} We collected around 10\% of all tweets sent on these dates based on Coordinated Universal Time (UTC) meaning they covered 4:00:00 am to 3:59:59 am Eastern Daylight Time (EDT) and 7:00:00 am to 6:59:59 am Pacific Daylight Time (PDT).
-For the eastern and central time zone's in the United States, especially, this shift provides a better, more functional coverage of people's activity.
-We provide historical access to the top $10^{6}$ 1-grams, 2-grams, and 3-grams across more than 100 languages as part of our Storywrangler for Twitter project~\cite{alshaabi2020d,storywrangler2020-08-23a}.
+\begin{textblock} \item \textbf{Normalized $n$-gram usage frequency on Twitter:} \item We collected around 10\% of all tweets sent on these dates based on Coordinated Universal Time (UTC), meaning they covered 8:00:00 pm to 7:59:59 pm Eastern Daylight Time (EDT) and 5:00:00 pm to 4:59:59 pm Pacific Daylight Time (PDT). \item We provide historical access to the top $10^{6}$ 1-grams, 2-grams, and 3-grams across more than 100 languages as part of our Storywrangler for Twitter project~\cite{alshaabi2021c}. \end{textblock}